-During the construction of this website and its maintenance since it first opened on 10th March 2000, it has become apparent that certain words associated with the events surrounding Oradour-sur-Glane have and still do, cause confusion as to their correct spelling.
-This short list shows the true spellings using British English on the left of the page in purple text, along with their common misspellings to the right.
+During the construction of this website about Oradour-sur-Glane and its subsequent maintenance since it first opened on 10th March 2000, it has become apparent that certain words associated with the events surrounding Oradour have and still do, cause confusion as to their correct spelling.
+This short list shows the true spellings using British English on the left of the page in Navy text, along with their common misspellings to the right.
+See the FAQ list for some pronunciation details.

 At the foot of this page is a list of the ALT codes needed on a UK English language keyboard to be able to print the various accents and umlauts used in both French and German words on this website.